 Dear Future draws from the Fluxus and New Games movements, which respectively established a playful form of artmaking that emphasized process over product, and an anticompetitive, collectivist approach to play.
 The merger of creative play with anticompetition can present a compelling experience of social care and communal creativity.

 I was the Project Lead and Game Director on it.
-Leading a team of five student developers and ten external contractors and freelancers, I developed the game’s creative vision, gave daily feedback and guidance to team members, prepared documentation and pitches, and created prototypes and design treatments for features like photography and notes.
+Leading a team of five student developers and ten external contractors and freelancers, I developed the game’s creative vision, gave daily feedback and guidance to team members, prepared documentation and pitches.
+Working in Unity, I created prototypes and implemented features like photography, junk spawning, interactables, and notes.

-I worked with the narrative designer and writers to build out handcrafted levels centered around story-linked collectibles.
+I worked with the narrative designer and writers to build out handcrafted landmarks centered around story-linked collectibles and visual novel systems.
 I also collaborated with the network and procgen engineers to create functional mass-multiplayer and visually spectacular procedural areas.
 I also worked closely with an artist to develop a post-apocalyptic art style that fit within our budgetary constraints, and optimized geometry for performance in Unity.